Olympus E-450 vs Panasonic L10

 Review summary: Olympus E-450 vs Panasonic L10

-So how do things add up?
-Which of the two cameras – the Olympus E-450 or the Panasonic L10 – has the upper hand?
+So what is the bottom line?
+Is the Olympus E-450 better than the Panasonic L10 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Larger screen: Has a bigger rear LCD (2.7" vs 2.5") for image review and settings control.

 - Faster burst: Shoots at higher frequency (3.5 vs 3 flaps/sec) to capture the decisive moment.

 - Less heavy: Is lighter (by 116g or 21 percent) and hence easier to carry around.